Setting the page heading

 {% endblock %}

-Why this difference?
+Why the difference?

 Single question pages need a custom structure for the heading as part of the form itself, while multiple question pages can use the default inherited title.
 This ensures that both types of pages follow accessible design principles while maintaining consistency across the service.

-Both options should inherit the page title from the content page web, where you can set the title of the webpage.
+Both options inherit the page title from the Web Page Content record.
 This is accessed in Liquid as {{ page.title }}.

 Best practices